Yrahcaz7/The-Septenary-Forest/documentation/challenges.md

 - `noAutoExit`: **optional**.
 A boolean to determine if the challenge should stay active on resets.
 Default is to not.

-- `enterable()`: **optional**.
+- `canEnter()`: **optional**.
 A function returning a boolean to determine if the challenge is enterable.
+Default behavior is to always allow entering.

-Default behavior is to be always enterable.
+- `canExit()`: **optional**.
+A function returning a boolean to determine if the challenge is exitable.
+Default behavior is to always allow exiting.

 - `buttonText`: **optional**.
 An array that replaces the default button text.
 It has the following syntax: [`replace "Finish"`, `replace "Exit Early"`, `replace "Completed"`, `replace "Start"`, `replace "Locked"`].
 [Falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) values will be taken as you want the default for that value.